Can You Trust Your Natural Eating Signals?

 • You have to follow this plan—or else.

-But body trust isn’t gone.
+But the ability to successfully manage your eating and weight isn’t gone.
 It’s just been buried under years of rules, shame, and fear.
-And it can be rebuilt.
+And it can be re-discovered.

 Body trust is knowing your body can guide you—and that you can listen.
 It’s that quiet confidence that says: